ChiyuSONG/dynamics-of-instruction-tuning/README.md

 ## Citation
 ```
-@article{song2023dynamics,
+@inproceedings{song2025dynamics,
-  title={Dynamics of Instruction Tuning: Each Ability of Large Language Models Has Its Own Growth Pace},
+  title={Dynamics of Instruction Fine-Tuning for Chinese Large Language Models},
   author={Song, Chiyu and Zhou, Zhanchao and Yan, Jianhao and Fei, Yuejiao and Lan, Zhenzhong and Zhang, Yue},
-  journal={arXiv preprint arXiv:2310.19651},
-  year={2023}
+  booktitle={Proceedings of the 31st International Conference on Computational Linguistics},
+  pages={10345--10366},
+  year={2025}
 }
 ```